Condition Monitoring in the 21st Century

 - Increasingly sophisticated “expert” software allowing less skilled personnel to conduct “first pass” condition assessment

-- A reduction in the cost of Condition Monitoring technology allowing smaller organisations to cost-effectively perform their own condition monitoring activities
+- A reduction in the cost of Condition Monitoring technology allowing smaller organizations to cost-effectively perform their own condition monitoring activities

 Balanced against this are the following factors that are likely to lead to increased demand for Condition Monitoring services: